 Commitments and pledges from organisations range from teacher training, reskilling jobseekers, and actions targeting ICT professionals and people working in different sectors to helping people learn digital skills.

-Organisations can introduce pledges online via the Pledge viewer.
-The pledge should address one or more of the four target groups:
+Organisations can introduce pledges online via the pledge viewer.
+The pledge should address one or more of the 4 target groups:

 Special call to attract women and girls to digital

 A study found that the share of men working in the digital sector is 3.1 times greater than the share of women.
 To bridge the gender gap in technology, the European Commission invites companies and organisations to pledge actions to equip more women and girls with digital skills and enthuse them to pursue ICT studies and careers.

 Receive a badge for your website

 Once your pledge is approved, you will receive a badge, which you can publish on your website.
 Pledgers are informed about activities and invited to meetings related to the work of the Digital Skills and Jobs Coalition.
 Pledgers will be involved in the shaping of the Coalition and will be assisted by the digital skills and jobs secretariat to support the progress of their pledge.